Pono Guitar Frequently Asked Questions

 Q - Do you make a Tenor Guitar?

 A - Yes, we make a nylon and steel 4 string Tenor Guitar.
 The nylon string version is the larger one, at 13 5/8" wide.
-Models are BN-1 all acacia, BN-2 all mahogany, BN-10 all acacia, and BN-20 all mahogany.
+Models are BN-1 all acacia, BN-2 all mahogany, BN-10 all acacia, and BN-20 mahogany with spruce or cedar top.

 Q - What is the tuning suggested for UL4 Steel String Tenor Guitar.